MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-add-an-event-handler-using-the-infopath-2003-object-model.md

 <Assembly: System.ComponentModel.DescriptionAttribute( _    "InfoPathStartupClass, Version=1.0, Class=Template1.FormCode")>
 ```

-## How Event Handlers are Identified
+## How event handlers are identified

 When you add a new event handler using menu commands or buttons in the InfoPath design mode user interface, the stub for the event handler function is written into the form.
 The following example shows the stub event handler created for an [OnValidate](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._DataDOMEventSink_Event.OnValidate.aspx) added for a field named 'total'.